 It was approved eleven months later.

-By then Lucas had been living with them long enough that the house no longer felt like a place he was visiting.
-His shoes—new ones, though he still preferred going barefoot on the terrace—sat beside Liam’s and Ava’s by the back door.
+By then Lucas had lived with them long enough that the house no longer felt like a place he was visiting.
+His shoes — new ones, though he still preferred going barefoot on the terrace — sat beside Liam’s and Ava’s by the back door.
 He had a school desk with sharpened pencils, a winter coat that fit, and drawings taped inside a closet he no longer feared closing.

 Lucas only smiled and slid his hand into William’s.